ethersphere/swarm-guide/contents/usage.rst

 We will be sending transactions on Ropsten, so if you have not already done so, get yourself some ropsten testnet ether.
 You can get some for free [here](http://faucet.ropsten.be:3001/).

-Before being able to send transaction, you will need to unlock your account using `personal.unlockAccount(account, 'password')` i.e.
+Before being able to send transaction, you will need to unlock your account using `personal.unlockAccount(account)` i.e.

 .. code-block:: none

-  personal.unlockAccount(eth.accounts[0], "")
+  personal.unlockAccount(eth.accounts[0])

 Then, still inside the geth console (with ensutils.js loaded) type the following (replacing MYNAME with the name you wish to register):